JohnPeel/Shenzi/README.md

 Shenzi
 ======

-GUI-less version of Simba, used to testing script compliation for autobuilds.
+GUI-less version of Simba, used for testing script compliation in autobuilds.